crazy-djactor/ogen-tools/README.md

 > A tool for continious building/deploying Ogen using GitHub WebHooks.

+## Important Note

+This service is only configured to work over Linux.
+There is no future plans to make it work on any other OS.

 ## Explanation

 This tool will make easier to have a continuous building for a production environment for Olympus.